ebuytkin/digrepo/docs/infrastructure/ingest_server_creation.md

 ---
 layout: page
-title: Virtual Machine Management
+title: Ingest Server Creation
-parent: Ingest
+parent: Ingest Server Management
 nav_order: 1
 ---

-Ingests should be run from dedicated virtual machines (VMs) to provide optimal bandwidth for file transfers and uploads.
-VMs might be dedicated to a specific kind of ingest, such as born-digital archives or digitized audio and moving image.
-Additional VMs may be necessary to paralellize the workflow and increase bandwidth utilization or to support a new ingest process.
-All VMs are managed by the Information Technology Group (ITG) and should be configured the same when possible.

 ## Create a New Virtual Machine

-1. File a Jira Ticket with ITG to create a new virtual machine.
+1. File a Jira Ticket with ITG to create a new ingest server.
 Include the following:
-    * required processor cores, 4-16
+    * required processor cores, 4+
     * required RAM, 16+ GB
-    * required working storage, 2+ TB if possible
+    * required working storage, at least 500 GB to account for large packages
-    * required mounts of other storage clusters, such as Isilon or workgroup storage
+    * required mounts of other storage systems
     * `sudo` privileges for your account
     * a list of users to create
     * a list of software to install (screen, tmux, nano, python3, python3-pip, git)
-3. Confirm that the VM meets your needs.
+2. Confirm that the server meets your needs.
    1. Check connectivity from both the office hardwired connections and wireless VPN connections.
    2. Check your account's sudo privileges, `sudo -v`.
    3. Check all software is installed.
    4. Check all user accounts were created, `ls /home`.
-4. Setup additional users, install software, and mounts if required.
+3. Setup additional users, install software, and mounts if required.
-5. Contact users to test their connections.
+4. Contact users to test their connections.
-6. Add the VM to the Keeper list of workstations.
+5. Add the server to the Keeper list of workstations.
-7. Close the ticket with ITG.
+6. Close the ticket with ITG.

 ## User management